Pop-up ad: Circumventing pop-up blockers

 A hover ad or in-page pop-up uses JavaScript to combine a banner ad, and a pop-up window that appears in front of the browser screen.
 JavaScript imposes an advertisement over a webpage in a transparent layer.
 This advertisement can appear in a variety of forms.
 For example, an advertisement can contain an animation that links to the advertiser's site.
 An advertisement can also look like a normal window.
-Pop-up blockers cannot block the ad because it is a part of the webpage, but it can be blocked with third-party ad blockers such as AdBlock and Adblock Plus, or by using custom style sheets.
+Pop-up blockers cannot block the ad because it is a part of the webpage, but it can be blocked with ad blocker browser extensions, or by using custom style sheets.

 URL redirection

-URLs are sometimes redirected to advertisement pages by URL redirection.
+The user might be directed on an unwanted advertisement page by abusing URL redirection, so the original page URL might look like the wanted content.

-URLs are sometimes opened in a new tab and then the content of the old background tab will be replaced with an advertisement page by URL redirection, other times it switches the tab the user is on to the advertisement tab.
-Adblock Plus and NoScript cannot block these redirects.
+URLs are sometimes opened in a new tab and then the content of the old background tab will be replaced with an advertisement page by a redirection, other times it switches the tab the user is on to the advertisement tab.